 The second hurdle is waste disposal.
 When a typical car breaks down, its steel can be melted and used to construct another car (or building, or anything else made of steel).
 Carbon fiber can't be melted down, and it's not easy to recycle.
 When it is recycled, the recycled carbon fiber isn't as strong as it was before recycling.
 Carbon fiber recycled from a car isn't strong enough to be used in building another car.
 That's a big issue.
 Having more cars use carbon fiber would save a lot of oil, but it could also generate a lot of waste.

 As it stands now, carbon fiber could solve the oil crisis.
 It's lightweight, durable and safe.
 But it's also expensive and difficult to recycle.
 For now, it looks like carbon fiber is just going to be one of many solutions to the oil crisis.
 When combined with efficient engines, other, cheaper materials and a change in driving habits, carbon fiber is just one piece of the energy puzzle.

-To learn more about carbon fiber and cars that incorporate carbon fiber, look over the links on the next page.
+To learn more about carbon fiber and cars that incorporate carbon fiber, look over the links below.

 Related HowStuffWorks Articles

 - Kanellos, Mike.
 "Here Comes the Everyday Carbon Fiber Car" CNET. http://www.news.com/Here-comes-the-everyday-carbon-fiber-car/2100-1008_3-6114289.html